-The value of most cards is based on the body of work of the player.
+The value of most cards is based on the player’s body of work.
 As a result, Trevor Story’s rookie cards hold decent value.

 However, if he continues his successful career, they could certainly rise in price.

-That being said, it is important to keep in mind that Story is 29, and as a result, he could reach the downswing of his career soon.
+That being said, it is essential to remember that Story is 29, and as a result, he could reach the downswing of his career soon.

-Another factor to consider is the fact that Story just signed with the Boston Red Sox.
+Another factor to consider is that Story just signed with the Boston Red Sox.

-If you want to get the estimated value of your Trevor Story rookie card, you can contact us via email, or you can leave a comment below.
+If you want to get the estimated value of your Trevor Story rookie card, you can contact us via email or leave a comment below.

 There are pros and cons to buying Trevor Story rookie cards.

-He is still a good player, and signing with the Red Sox means that he could increase his name recognition.
+He is still a good player, and signing with the Red Sox could increase his name recognition.